Connor847/Prokudin_Gorsky/README.md

 ### Input Format
 The script expects a single `.tif` file containing three equal-height grayscale strips stacked vertically in order: Blue, Green, Red.
 This is the standard format for digitized Prokudin-Gorsky glass plate scans, available from the [Library of Congress](https://www.loc.gov/collections/prokudin-gorsky/).
 ```

-The Library of Congress link is useful since that's the standard source for these images and gives readers a place to get their own inputs.